vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and ghee with 'Om namo Vasudevāya'; thirty brāhmaṇas

 with their wives to be fed; AK. folio 230.
-Ativijayaikādasi-on śukla Ekādaśī with Punarvasu-naksatra,
+Ativijayaikādaśī-on śukla Ekādaśī with Punarvasu-naksatra,

 for a year ( gift of a prastha of sesame); Hari; HV.
 I. 1147